MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

 The Connectors for Forefront Identity Manager (FIM) and Microsoft Identity Manager (MIM) are updated frequently.

 > [!NOTE]
 > This topic is on FIM and MIM only.
 These Connectors are not supported for install on Azure AD Connect.
-Released Connectors are preinstalled on AADConnect when upgrading to specified Build.
+Released Connectors are preinstalled on Azure AD Connect when upgrading to specified Build.

 This topic list all versions of the Connectors that have been released.